usnistgov/oscal-xproc3/tutorial/sequence/Lesson03/oscal-convert_102.md

 This makes the second approach especially appealing if the file list can be derived from some kind of metadata resource or, indeed, `p:directory-list`….

-## Identity pipeline testbed

-An identity or &ldquo;near-identity&rdquo; or modified-identity pipeline has its uses, including diagnostics.
-Since inputs and outputs are supposed to look the same, any changes they show between inputs and outputs can be revealing.

-They are also useful for testing features in your environment or setup, for example features for resource acquisition and disposition, that is, how you get data into your pipeline and then out again.

-Additionally, there are actually useful operations supported by a pipeline that presents its input unchanged with respect to its model.
-For example, it can be used to transcode a file from one encoding to another – changing nothing in the data, but rewriting it into a different character set.
-This is because with XProc, transcoding does not actually happen within the pipeline, but on its boundaries - when a file is read, or written (aka serialized).
-So internally, a pipeline set up to do this doesn't have any action to take.

-### 0.01 - what is a &ldquo;document&rdquo;

-Just about any kind of digital input can be an XProc document.
-Keeping things simple and regular, XProc's concept of document is broad enough to encompass XML, HTML, JSON and other kinds of inputs including plain text and binaries.
-[Read more here](oscal-convert_402.md).

-### 0.1 - loading documents known or discovered in advance
+## Warning: do you know where your source files are?

+As noted in the [101 Lesson Unit](oscal-convert_101.md), one of the advantages of using URIs, over and above the Internet itself, is that systems can support URI redirection when appropriate.
+This will ordinarily be in order to provide local (cached) copies of standard resources, thereby mitigating the need for copying files over the Internet.
+While this is a powerful and useful feature – arguably essential for systems at scale – it can present problems for transparency and debugging if the resource obtained by reference to a URI is not the same as the developer (or &ldquo;contract&rdquo;) expects.

+A similar problem results from variations in URI syntax, both due to syntax itself and due to the fact that URIs can be relative file paths, so `file.xml` and `../file.xml` could be the same file, or not, depending on the context of evaluation.

+To help avoid or manage problems resulting from this (i.e., from features as bugs), XPath and XProc offer some useful functions:

-The XProc step `p:load` can be used to load the resource indicated into the pipeline.
+* XPath [resolve-uri()](https://www.w3.org/TR/xpath-functions-31/#func-resolve-uri) can be used to expand a relative URI into an absolute URI

-Watch out, since `p:load` with `href=""` – loading the resource at the location indicated by the empty string, `""` – will load the XProc file itself.
-This is conformant with rules for URL resolution.

-### 0.2 - binding a document to an input port

-### 0.3 - loading documents discovered dynamically with `p:directory-list`

-### 0.4 - saving results to the file system

-### 0.5 - exposing results on an output port
+* XProc [p:urify](https://spec.xproc.org/3.0/xproc/#f.urify) will normalize URIs and rewrite file system paths as URIs – very useful.
+* In XProc 3.1, a new function [p:lookup-uri](https://spec.xproc.org/lastcall-2024-08/head/xproc/#f.lookup-uri) can query the processor's URI resolver regarding a URI, without actually retrieving its resource.
+This makes available to the developer what address is actually to be used when a URI is followed – detecting any redirection – and permits defensive code to be written when appropriate.

-## Probing error space - data conversions
+## Probing error space – data conversions

-Broadly speaking, problems encountered running these conversions fall into two categories, the distinction being simple, namely whether a bad outcome is due to an error in the processor and its logic, or in the data inputs provided.
+Broadly speaking, problems encountered running these conversions (or indeed, transformations in general) fall into two categories, the distinction being simple, namely whether a bad outcome is due to an error in the processor and its logic, or in the data inputs provided.
 The term &ldquo;error&rdquo; here hides a great deal.
 So does &ldquo;bad outcome&rdquo;.
-One type of bad outcome takes the form of failures at runtime - the term &ldquo;failure&rdquo; again leaving questions open, while at the same time it seems fair to assume that not being able to conclude successfully, is bad.
+One type of bad outcome takes the form of failures at runtime – the term &ldquo;failure&rdquo; again leaving questions open, while at the same time it seems fair to assume that not being able to conclude successfully is a bad thing.
 But other bad outcomes are not detectable at runtime.
 If inputs are bad (inconsistent with stated contracts such as data validation), processes can run *correctly* and deliver incorrect results: correctly representing inputs, in their incorrectness.
 Again, the term *correct* here is underspecified and underdefined, except in the case.

 For these and other reasons we sometimes prefer to call them &ldquo;exceptions&rdquo;, while at the same time we know many errors are not actually errors in the process but in the inputs.
 We need reliable ways to tell this difference.
 A library of reliable source examples -- a test suite – is one asset that helps a great deal.
 Even short of unit tests, however, a great deal can be discovered when working with &ldquo;bad inputs&rdquo; interactively.
+This knowledge is especially valuable once we are dealing with examples that are only &ldquo;normally bad&rdquo;.

+Some ideas on how to do this appear below.

 ### Converting broken XML or JSON